Frequently Asked Questions

 We are a unique rehabilitation centre, offering both physiotherapy and hydrotherapy for a complete rehabilitation experience for every patient.
 Jo and Matt’s combined experience, including a long time spent in a specialist referral centre, gives the ideal balance when it comes to making a full recovery from either injury or surgery.

-Our physiotherapist, Matt, is a member of the National Association of Veterinary Physiotherapists (NAVP).
+Our physiotherapist, Matt, is a member of the National Association of Veterinary Physiotherapists (NAVP) and is a registered with the Animal Health Professions’ Register (AHPR) under the Vet Physio sub-group.
 The NAVP is widely recognised in the industry for its pivotal role in developing the very first direct entry routes for veterinary physiotherapy training at both postgraduate and also now undergraduate level.
+The aim of the AHPR is to raise standards in the industry and assist animal owners and veterinary surgeons in ensuring that the professionals they use to assist in the treatment and health maintenance of their or client’s animals are suitably trained and accountable.
 Matt is also an accredited clinical educator for the NAVP, helping with the training of students, and has achieved the Blue Paw Award in arthritis management through the Veterinary Osteoarthritis Alliance (VOA).

 What happens during an appointment?

 A physiotherapy examination will look at stance, conformation and posture, as well as how the animal moves, and finally palpating or feeling the soft tissues and joints of the body to locate the areas that require intervention.
 Your animal may also be asked to perform functional tasks such as stepping over obstacles or jumping, depending on the reason for the session.
 After assessment your animal will be treated with a selection of therapies that can include manual therapies, thermal therapies (heat and ice packs), electrotherapies, and therapeutic exercise.